 Doctor Zuckerman, go to the head of the class.

 Both of my parents read to us.
 So did our Grandparents.
-There’s a long line.
-It’s a tradition.
+There’s a long line, a tradition.
 I don’t think they knew about the science.
 They didn’t have to.
 They could see the results for themselves.
 Nothing can calm restless kids or excite quiet ones like a story.

 She and Dad read to us and told us stories and watched as our vocabularies grew and our imaginations took flight.
 We were textbook cases.
 We are all, every one of us, evidence of the importance of reading to kids.
 We all became readers ourselves.
 We all love to write and all of us read to our own kids.
 My three grew up on stories – Anand and Cathleen read the way they breathe: it’s essential to them.

 Moy Moy is 28 now and has severe disabilities and I still read to her every night.
 Does any of it register?
 Does she understand my voice?
 Can she make sense of the plot lines, the stories, the narratives?
 Does it matter?